Aiava just got collaborative!

 An important part of working systematically with the customer journey, is to place responsibility where it belongs.
 Someone inside your organisation should be responsible for the onboarding process.
 Someone should be in charge of making the process of ordering a great experience.
-Add stakeholders to all the big and small journeys in Aiava.
+Add owners to all the big and small journeys in Aiava.

 When you select the For Teams tier for your organisation, you select the number of editors you need.
 For small organisations, one editor could be enough.
 For larger organisations, a small team of editors is probably suitable.
 For every editor, you get 20 viewers/commenters; e.g.: 3 editors includes 60 viewers which adds up to 63 users with access to Aiava.

 Let's turn these a-ha moments into shared knowledge!